Print Logo

 Statement of terms and conditions [#agb]

-Digital Public Services Switzerland provides funds every year to support innovative projects.
+As part of its implementation plan, the DPSS provides funds every year to support innovative solutions.
 Innovations are projects which use new technologies, for example, or promote regional cooperation.
-A panel decides which projects will be supported within the framework of innovations.
 These should send a signal and later be adopted or used by other projects or administrations.

 To find out more [https://www.administration-numerique-suisse.ch/en/implementation/egovernment-implementation-plan/promoting-e-participation-projects-and-innovations]

-An awareness of digitalisation or the changes in administration with regards to digitalisation is important so that eGovernment projects, which often entail changes in familiar procedures, are supported within the administration and by all stakeholders.
+An awareness of digitalisation or the changes in administration with regard to digitalisation is important so that eGovernment projects, which often entail changes to familiar procedures, are supported within the administration and by all stakeholders.
 An understanding of new technologies also helps to adapt new digital working methods.
 The aim is to support specific projects that promote individual skills in the use of digital technologies in Swiss public administrations, such as training and courses, or other ways to share knowledge about digitalisation and eGovernment with administration employees in a targeted manner.

 Strengthening the trust of the general public and businesses in electronic public services

-Contact: Vanessa Eugster
+Contact: Vanessa Eugster, DPSS Office

 Offering advice and coordination in legal matters